Journalism in the Era of Fake News

 Thursday, January 11 at 5:30 pm to 7:30 pm

 Sterling Hotel 1300 H Street, Sacramento, CA, 95814

-Jonathan Weisman Deputy Washington Editor for the New York Times.
-In his 25-year journalism career, he has covered politics and economic policy for the Times, the Wall Street Journal, the Washington Post, USA Today, and the Baltimore Sun, among other publications.
+Jonathan Weisman, deputy Washington editor for the New York Times.
+In his 25-year journalism career, Weisman has covered politics and economic policy for the Times, the Wall Street Journal, the Washington Post, USA Today, and the Baltimore Sun, among other publications.
 He is the author of (((Semitism))): Being Jewish in America in the Age of Trump, and No. 4 Imperial Lane.

 John Myers is Sacramento bureau chief for the Los Angeles Times.
 He has spent more than 20 years in radio and television news, winning awards for his coverage of California policy and politics.
 He served as the Sacramento bureau chief for KQED Public Radio’s statewide program, The California Report, and currently hosts the California Politics Podcast.
 He also served as moderator of the 2010 and 2014 gubernatorial debates.